JasperFx/marten/documentation/documentation/documents/querying/linq.md

 <[sample:text_search_combined_with_other_query_sample]>

-They alow also to specify language (regConfig) of the text search query (by default `english` is being used)
+They allow also to specify language (regConfig) of the text search query (by default `english` is being used)

 <[sample:text_search_with_non_default_regConfig_sample]>